-WTOP Film Critic Jason Fraley counts down the best movie couples.
+WTOP Film Critic Jason Fraley counts down the best Hollywood romances of all time.

 It's too soon to know whether "(500) Days of Summer" will go down as one of history's great romantic comedies.
 But as Joseph Gordon-Levitt and Zooey Deschanel rise Hollywood's ladder, I have a hunch this one will catch fire.

 The film jumps around in time, shows split-screens of "expectations vs. reality" and inserts a Hall & Oates musical number.
 Still, the most telling scene is a debate over love's existence.
 Summer asks, "You don't believe in that do you?"
 Tom says, "It's love, not Santa Claus."

 To this day, folks still freak out on wedding dance floors to "(I've Had) The Time of My Life."
 But few would dare to attempt Patrick Swayze's immortal lift of Jennifer Grey from "Dirty Dancing."